Hadronomy/solo-tid-project/docs/report.typ

   ],
   kind: table,
-  caption: [Unique Values for Non Categorical Columns], )<unique-values-non-categorical>
+  caption: [Unique Values for Non Categorical Columns], ) <unique-values-non-categorical>

-As shown @unique-values-non-categorical, `Loan_ID` has 614 unique values, which is the same as the number of entries in the dataset.
+As shown @unique-values-non-categorical, `Loan_ID` has $614$ unique values, which is the same as the number of entries in the dataset.
 This means, as expected that `Loan_ID` is a unique identifier for each entry.
 The rest of the columns have a lower number of unique values, which means they are not unique for each entry.